metalandcoffee/metalandcoffee/README.md

 ![Header Illustration for Metal & Coffee](banner.gif)
-### I'm a full-time web developer who loves building apps with JavaScript and part-time metal DJ who is probably taking over an airwave near you.
+### I'm a full-time web developer who loves WordPress & building apps with JavaScript.
+I'm also a part-time metal DJ who is probably taking over an airwave near you.
 <hr>

 - 🔭 Working as a senior web developer at Yikes Inc.